Field Eugene Kindley: Military service

 During his stay in Coffeyville, Kindley enlisted in the Kansas Army National Guard.
 Kindley volunteered for a transfer into the aviation branch of the United States Army Signal Corps.
 He attended the School of Military Aeronautics at the University of Illinois at Urbana-Champaign.

 Kindley established himself as an unlucky and somewhat untalented flier, with a series of accidents, mechanical failures, and landing mishaps.
 He became part of the first group of American pilots to be transferred to England for combat training in 1917.
 In the spring of 1918, he completed training and commissioned as a first lieutenant in the United States Army Air Service.

 On his first flight, he was assigned to ferry a Sopwith Camel from England to the western front, but crashed on the White Cliffs of Dover.
 Kindley was sent to hospital to recover.
 After his release, Kindley was assigned to the Royal Air Force's No. 65 Squadron, and scored his first aerial victory on 26 June 1918 over Albert, France shooting down the Pfalz D.III of Lt.
 Wilhelm Lehmann, commander of Jagdstaffel 5.
+The citation for his first DSC reads: